FalixNodes-Software/KB-articles/content/_posts/minecraft/modifications/general/2025-01-23-adding-modpacks.md

 7. A popup with a list of versions and mod loaders will appear; click on "**Install**{: .blue }" beside the appropriate version.

-8. Allow a few minutes for the modpack to install, then start your server to apply it.
+8. Allow a few moments for the modpack to install, then start your server to apply it.

 > If your server does not automatically generate a `server.jar` or `unix_args.txt`, install the corresponding software and version in the "Versions" tab.